INTERMAGNET/intermagnet.github.io/faq/04-what-is-quasi.md

 ---
-title: What is quasi-definitive data ?
+title: What is quasi-definitive data?
-layout: faq
+permalink: /faq/what-is-quasi.html
 ---

 INTERMAGNET has defined a standard for a data type called quasi-definitive.
 As the name implies, the data should be close to the expected definitive value, but is to be delivered more rapidly than an observatory's annual definitive data.
 This initiative will be useful for a number of scientific activities, where timely and close-to-definitive data is essential.
 For example, quasi-definitive data will be particularly useful in joint analyses of geomagnetic and other phenomena, together with data measured by satellites.
 Quasi-definitive data are 1-minute or 1-second data (observatories are encouraged to produce both minute and second data) that can be submitted to INTERMAGNET as (H, D, Z) or (X, Y, Z) and have the following properties: